vikramsvdd/IISc_Project_Smartphone-Flashlight_VLC_Transmitter/Learnings/readme.md

 5. Entropy makes physical sense, it is the average number of binary questions one needs to ask to figure out a stuff.
 6. Look for talks on information theory here : https://web.stanford.edu/group/it-forum/past.html

+7. Also Some stuff to remember before reachingout to other profs:
+How is your Clock Inconsistenty different from ISI?